Skip to main content

 Best for: Families who live in text threads or have members that don’t want to use an app.

-✅ Pros: Adds and edits events by SMS; works with any phone; optionally connect to google calendar.
+✅ Pros: Adds and edits events via Telegram; works with any phone; connects to Google Calendar; completely free.

 Pair it with Google’s Family calendar (or any shared Google calendar) so the “calendar people” see events in their native apps while everyone else can just text to add, ask, or update plans.